-Join 1,300 of your colleagues for the Discovery on Target Plenary Keynote Program.
-Bridging both halves of the event, it's the only time our whole community of drug discovery professionals assembles in one room to learn about big-picture perspectives,
+Join colleagues from around the world for the Discovery on Target Plenary Keynote Program.
+Bridging both halves of the event, it's the only time our whole community of drug discovery professionals assembles together to learn about big-picture perspectives,

 innovative technologies, and thought-provoking trends from luminaries in the field.

 Pirating Biology to Detect and Degrade Extracellular Proteins

 James A. Wells, PhD, Professor, Departments of Pharmaceutical Chemistry and Cellular & Molecular Pharmacology, University of California, San Francisco